75 years of UNICEF

 From short-term relief during armed conflict, natural disasters and humanitarian crises to long-term survival and development programmes, we have helped build resilient health and welfare systems across the globe.
 We have defeated diseases, provided essential services, education and skills and developed healthier and safer environments for children and their families everywhere.

-Today, the world is again facing multiple crises — the COVID-19 pandemic, climate change, widespread social and economic challenges and rising poverty and inequality.
+The world faces multiple crises today — the COVID-19 pandemic, climate change, widespread social and economic challenges and rising poverty and inequality.
 These challenges impact us all, but they hit the most vulnerable children the hardest.

 With disruption comes opportunity.
 Just as we rebuilt from the ruins of World War II, our goal today remains ensuring global recovery by prioritizing investments for children.
 To do so, we bring 75 years of experience to the following priority areas: